Story of Two Surfers

 “That is nice of him,” Mom said.

-After dinner I crashed in my room thinking about the day feeling split in two directions.
+After dinner, I crashed in my room thinking about the day feeling split in two directions.
 I couldn’t believe how I felt when Rob had put his hands on my shoulders to help balance me.
-When I met him sometimes you just know that you will click with another person though I felt a even stronger connection with him.
-I didn’t know if it was just because I was happy to a make a friend or was it about something else all together.
+When I met him sometimes you just know that you will click with another person though I felt an even stronger connection with him.
+I didn’t know if it was just because I was happy to make a friend or was it about something else altogether.